Improved Weighted Matching in the Sliding Window Model: Introduction

 \section{Introduction}

 The {\em data streaming model} is a well-established computational model that provides a framework for studying massive data set algorithms.
 The defining features of the model are restricted access to the input data and sublinear space.
-A data streaming algorithm processes its input sequentially in a single pass while maintaining only a small summary of the input data in memory.
+A data streaming algorithm processes its input sequentially in a single pass while maintaining only a small summary of the input in memory.

 In this paper, we study the \textsf{Maximum-weight Matching} (\textsf{MWM}) problem in the {\em (streaming) sliding window} model.
 In this variant of the streaming model, the input consists of a potentially infinite sequence $e_1, e_2, \dots$ of weighted edges on an underlying vertex set $V$ of size $n$.
-The objective is to maintain a matching of large weight in the graph spanned by the $L$ most recent edges, for some integer $L$, using only {\em semi-streaming space} $O(n \polylog n) = \Ot(n)$.
+The objective is to maintain a matching of large weight in the graph spanned by the $L$ most recent edges, for some integer $L$, using as little space as possible.
 In more detail, after having processed the current edge $e_i$, for every $i$, the objective is to report an approximation of a maximum-weight matching in the graph spanned by the current sliding window $E_i := \{ e_j \ : \ \max \{i - L+1, 1 \} \le j \le i \}$.
-In the following, all sliding window algorithms discussed use semi-streaming space, and, unless stated otherwise, we will omit to mention their space requirements explicitly.
+Many of the known sliding window algorithms for graph problems operate within {\em semi-streaming space} \cite{Feigenbaum2005OnGP}, i.e., within space $O(n \polylog n) = \Ot(n)$.
+In this paper, we will work both with the semi-streaming space regime and also consider algorithms that use more space.

 While sliding window algorithms have been studied for two decades~\cite{Datar2002MaintainingSS}, sliding window algorithms for graph problems were first considered by Crouch et al.~\cite{cms13} in 2013.
-Amongst other results, they showed that there is a $(3+\varepsilon)$-approximation sliding window algorithm for unweighted \textsf{Maximum Matching} (\textsf{MM}) and a $9.027$-approximation sliding window algorithm for $\textsf{MWM}$.
-While no improved results are known for \textsf{MM}, Crouch and Stubbs~\cite{Crouch2014ImprovedSA} subsequently improved upon the result for \textsf{MWM} and gave a $(6+\varepsilon)$-approximation, and, very recently, Biabani et al.~\cite{Biabani21_WeightedMatching} gave a $(3.5+\varepsilon)$-approximation for \textsf{MWM}.
-The state-of-the-art results for \textsf{MM} and \textsf{MWM} in the sliding window model therefore do not yet line up.
+Amongst other results, they showed that there is a $(3+\varepsilon)$-approximation semi-streaming sliding window algorithm for unweighted \textsf{Maximum Matching} (\textsf{MM}) and a $9.027$-approximation semi-streaming sliding window algorithm for $\textsf{MWM}$.
+While no improved results are known for \textsf{MM}, Crouch and Stubbs~\cite{Crouch2014ImprovedSA} subsequently improved upon the result for \textsf{MWM} and gave a $(6+\varepsilon)$-approximation semi-streaming algorithm, and, very recently, Biabani et al.~\cite{Biabani21_WeightedMatching} gave a $(3.5+\varepsilon)$-approximation in the semi-streaming space regime.
+The state-of-the-art results for \textsf{MM} and \textsf{MWM} in the semi-streaming sliding window model therefore do not yet line up.